visdesignlab/CVOWorkshops/_methods/graphical-analogy.md

 There are plenty of opportunities for creative spins on this approach given the particular context, environment and group dynamic.
 Another option is to ask participants to _"Draw a bar chart, pie chart or scatter plot that describes the way you are feeling?"_

 #### Materials
-flip chart, whiteboard, pens, projector
+- flip chart and/or whiteboard
+- pens
+- projector